Pharaoh-hub/innovatemart-retail-store/README.md

 # InnovateMart Retail Store Sample App

-This is a cloud-native, microservices-based retail store application built entirely from scratch by **John Oladoye (pharaoh-hub)**.
-Over six days of intense development, I designed, containerized, and deployed this project to AWS EKS using Terraform and GitHub Actions.
-Every service, every configuration, and every deployment step was handcrafted — no forks, no templates, no instructor shortcuts.
+This is a cloud-native, microservices-based retail store application.
+Through intense development, I designed, containerized, and deployed this project to AWS EKS using Terraform and GitHub Actions.
+Every service, every configuration, and every deployment was achieved.

 ---